Episode 2: All-at-sea with a Beaufighter

 Oil dot effects: I've never been totally sold on this technique.
 Sometimes it works for me, and sometimes its a hot mess.
 I've no idea why.

-I reasoned that the Beau was living in a particularly aggressive environment, roaming about the bay of Biscay with a dodgy tash and an eye patch and living on pasties on some exposed Cornish aerodrome, but that said, I didn't want to go all 'HDR contrasty patchwork effect'.
+I reasoned that the Beau was living a secret life as a swashbuckling corsair of the high seas in a particularly aggressive environment, roaming about the bay of Biscay with a dodgy tash and an eye patch and living on pasties on some exposed Cornish aerodrome, but that said, I didn't want to go all 'HDR contrasty patchwork effect'.
 Don't get me wrong, done well, and in the hands of a skilled modeller (not me) it can look incredible, but quite often it is done too uniformly and looks contrived.
 Less is more chaps. . .What's that big word?
 Verisimilitude. . .

-So I approached the Beau with the idea of warming up the green and cooling down the grey to start with using the oil dot thing, then bringing in more white to cut this effect back.
-Reasoning that these colours fade and weather at different rates and their pigments react differently to atmospheric conditions and UV light, fuel spills etc. It could stand further brush work and arguably be a bit more subtle.
+So I approached the Beau with the idea of warming up the green and cooling down the grey to start with by using the oil dot technique, then bringing in more white to cut this effect back.
+Reasoning that these colours fade and weather at different rates and their pigments react differently to atmospheric conditions and UV light, fuel spills etc.

 Wear and tear: Beaus were scruffy oiks, but again I'm not a huge fan of knocking the crap out of a subject because a certain effect or look is in vogue.
 Plus the reference shot doesn't really suggest huge amounts of wear.
 So pencil chips on the white areas, silver prisma colour on the darker colour areas to create a suggestion of contrast and some gentle heavily thinned oil wash around the Hercules panels.